trifork/sdm/README.md

     config.properties files found in the subprojects.
 Just make sure not to push personal setting to the shared repository.

+*   Check that everything is working:

+        % gradle test

+    This will run all the tests in all the sub-projects.
+The tests include some integration tests and can take some time to complete.

+    You can also run each tests in each sub-project individually, e.g.

+        % gradle importer:test

+    will run all the tests in the importer project.

 *   Generate an eclipse project:

         % gradle eclipse